-Legal penalties for commercial sex work are just one of many social and structural barriers – alongside cultural stigma, discrimination and violence – preventing sex workers accessing necessary HIV prevention and treatment services.64
+Legal penalties for commercial sex work are just one of many social and structural barriers – alongside cultural stigma, discrimination and violence – preventing sex workers from accessing necessary HIV prevention and treatment services.87

 Stigma and discrimination

 There is currently no welfare or job support for people living with HIV in Myanmar, and many face family or community rejection as a result of their status.
-Stigma within communities largely appears to stem from a lack of public health education and misconceptions on how the infection is spread.
+Stigma within communities largely appears to stem from a lack of public health education and misconceptions on how HIV is spread.